 10. Visit Embassies during Passport DC

 During this annual springtime celebration, more than 70 embassies open their doors to visitors, staging cultural demonstrations, food tastings, and music and dance performances.
 It’s a remarkable way to spend a few days learning about various cultures and eating tons of delicious food!
 It takes place every year throughout the month of May.
-You can learn more at culturaltourismdc.org/portal/passport-dc1.
+You can learn more at culturaltourismdc.org.

 11. Visit the Library of Congress

-The is the largest library in the world.
+This is the largest library in the world.
 There are over 16 million books here and over 120 million other items.
 Established in 1800, over 3,000 staff help keep this place running.
 It’s the main research center of the U.S. Congress and is home to the U.S. Copyright Office.
 Check the website for any special tours happening during your visit (sometimes they open the Music Division’s Whittall Pavilion for public viewing).
 Don’t miss Thomas Jefferson’s library, Bob Hope’s personal documents (including his famous joke file), and the Gershwin Room dedicated to famous musicians.

 12. Hang out on the Tidal Basin